anthonytedja/mips/README.md

 ## Usage

-cd into the folder and run with python to run the script
+cd into the folder and run with python or simply open decode.py to run the script

 ```cpp
 & C:/Python39/python.exe "c:/Users/Anthony Tedja/Documents/mips/decode.py"